🚨 Scam Guide · 2026

 How to Avoid

-• Real police wear full uniforms -- refuse to cooperate with plain-clothes individuals
+• Real police wear full uniforms -- refuse to cooperate with plain-clothes individuals.

-• Ask to be taken to the nearest police station if stopped
+• Ask to be taken to the nearest police station if stopped.

-• Do not let anyone plant items in your bag -- keep bags zipped and close
+• Do not let anyone plant items in your bag -- keep bags zipped and close.

-• Walk with others along the Marginal, especially after dark
+• Walk with others along the Marginal, especially after dark.

-• Have your embassy's emergency number saved in your phone
+• Have your embassy's emergency number saved in your phone.

-The Nighttime Phone Snatch
+The Maputo Baixa Nighttime Phone Snatch

 ⚠️ High